-Based on the current level of operational activities, the Agency requires a budget of EUR 180.7 million for 2024.
+Based on the current level of operational activities, the Agency requires a budget reduced to EUR 171.7 million for 2024.
 The contribution from the general budget of the EU (C1) will continue to represent by far the largest share of the Agency's budget in 2024-2026.
 The said contribution will be proportionally complemented by funds received from associated countries.